All Caymanian students in one of the three Government high schools are provided with a free education up until the end of secondary school (Year 12).

 AP, CAPE and IB Students

-Scholarship funding of up to CI$7,000 is available to Caymanian students who are going into their final year of studying Advance Placements (AP), Caribbean Advanced Proficiency Examinations (CAPE), or the International Baccalaureate (IB).
-Students must have already completed the first year of their course and have taken the minimum number of courses required by the Scholarship Secretariat in their first year of AP, CAPE or IB, and have achieved minimum grade passes of C/3 or a GPA of 3.25 (with no D’s or F’s).
+Scholarship funding of up to CI$7,000 is available to Caymanian students who are going into their final two years of studying Advance Placements (AP), Caribbean Advanced Proficiency Examinations (CAPE), or the International Baccalaureate (IB).
+Students must have been approved for the two year programme and for the minimum number of courses required by the Scholarship Secretariat in their first year of AP, CAPE or IB, and have achieved minimum grade passes of C/3 or a GPA of 3.25 (with no D’s or F’s).

 GPA – Grade Point Average